 The Roots: The principles of Catholic Social Teaching are mirrored in the commitment that the Knights of Columbus made nearly 20 years ago to establish and grow the ministry of Marian Homes.
-We believe in seeing those with intellectual disabilities in the personal traditional of Catholicism.
+We believe in seeing those with intellectual disabilities in the personal tradition of Catholicism.
 We all have a responsibility to look after the needs of our neighbors, but especially after the needs of those who are most vulnerable.

 The Life and Dignity of the Human Person